Python-PyQt/PyQt6-Docs/descriptions/QtGui/QSinglePointEvent-buttons-f-1.rst

     :status: todo
     :pysig: 54325e9368999a85b6b186618ee81876
     :realsig: () const
-    :digest: 3a59645b7815d28b355345c420165d0f
+    :digest: d797e7df60005af0419e946470f95474

 Returns the button state when the event was generated.

-The button state is a combination of :sip:ref:`~PyQt6.QtCore.Qt.MouseButton.LeftButton`, :sip:ref:`~PyQt6.QtCore.Qt.MouseButton.RightButton`, and Qt::MidButton using the OR operator.
+The button state is a combination of :sip:ref:`~PyQt6.QtCore.Qt.MouseButton.LeftButton`, :sip:ref:`~PyQt6.QtCore.Qt.MouseButton.RightButton`, and :sip:ref:`~PyQt6.QtCore.Qt.MouseButton.MiddleButton` using the OR operator.

 For mouse move or :sip:ref:`~PyQt6.QtCore.QEvent.Type.TabletMove` events, this is all buttons that are pressed down.